How to Track and Forecast Revenue with Ruler Analytics

 With the right tools, you can track revenue across small campaigns, content, and even keywords.
 This gives you more relevant data to make better business decisions.

-For example, imagine you’re doing your usual end-of-month reporting and you discover that a piece of content you created drove a significantly higher number of sales and revenue than other content you’ve published.
+For example, imagine you’re doing your usual end-of-month reporting and you discover that a campaign you launched drove a significantly higher number of sales and revenue than other campaign you’ve ran.

 With this information, you can confidently reuse that piece of content, knowing that it’s proven to be valuable to your audience.